davidvh/argocd/README.md

 - Deployment/DaemonSet: The Container that will be deployed, how it should be started, how it should be monitored, etc. It is often the most complicated component to define.
 - Service: A selector to search Kubernetes for the Container and how any ports should be exposed within the Kubernetes cluster.
 - Ingress: Expose an HTTP/HTTPS service outside of the cluster.
 This is also the point where HTTPS signing takes place via Cert-Manager and sometimes includes annotations to configure authentication requirements to access services.
 Note that this is only works for HTTPS connections.
+- Volumes, PersistentVolumes, PersistentVolumeClaims: Storage.
+Ideally services should use SQL connections, but some require their own storage.
+Most storage, include storage of SQL servers, is tightly tied to the computer running the service.
+Sometimes it is necessary for multiple services to share files (e.g. videos, music, books, etc.).
+In this case Samba shares allow for easy management and sharing of files with good access control.

 ### Troubleshooting